Vapor cone

-In the case of aircraft, the cloud is caused by expansion fans decreasing the air pressure, density, and temperature below the dew point.
+In the case of aircraft, the cloud is caused by expansion fans decreasing the air pressure (static pressure), density, and temperature below the dew point.
 Then pressure, density, and temperature suddenly increase across the stern shock wave associated with a return to subsonic flow behind the aircraft.
-Since the local Mach number is not uniform over the aircraft due to factors such as wind, parts of the aircraft may be supersonic while others remain subsonic as air moves at different speeds across different surfaces of the aircraft—a flight regime called transonic flight.
+Since the local Mach number is not uniform over the aircraft, parts of the aircraft may experience supersonic flow while others "see" subsonic air — a flight regime called transonic flight.

 In addition to making the shock waves themselves visible, water condensation can also occur in the trough between two crests of the shock waves produced by the passing of the object.
 However, this effect does not necessarily coincide with the acceleration of an aircraft through the speed of sound or Mach 1.

 Examples

 These condensation clouds can often be seen appearing around space-bound rockets as they accelerate through the atmosphere.
 For example, they were frequently seen during Space Shuttle launches, about 25 to 33 seconds after launch, when the vehicle was traveling at transonic speeds.
 Similar effects were also visible in archival footage of some nuclear tests.